Stocks rise on Wall Street after profit reports from banks

 AP Business Writer

-NEW YORK (AP) — Wall Street is strengthening on Monday to kick off a week full of updates on the two things that set stock prices: how much profit companies are making and where interest rates are heading.
+NEW YORK (AP) — Wall Street is ticking higher on Monday to kick off a week full of updates on the two things that set stock prices: how much profit companies are making and where interest rates are heading.

-The S&P 500 was 0.7% higher in early trading, on pace for another gain after it broke a five-day losing streak at the end of last week.
-Goldman Sachs helped lead stocks of financial companies to some of the bigger gains after it reported better profit for the spring than expected.
+The S&P 500 was 0.6% higher in midday trading, on pace for another gain after it broke a five-day losing streak at the end of last week.
+Stocks of oil companies were leading the way after crude prices rose, while Goldman Sachs rallied after reporting better profit for the spring than expected.

 Markets have been lurching mostly lower for weeks on worries that the Federal Reserve and other central banks around the world will slam the brake too hard on the economy in hopes of bringing down high inflation.
 If they’re too aggressive with their interest-rate hikes, they could cause a recession.

 But some on Wall Street are seeing signs for at least temporary optimism.
-Oil prices have come off their highs, though they rose about 4% Monday, and some traders are again saying inflation may be peaking following the latest report that showed another four-decade high.
-A key report last week showed expectations for inflation among households are easing, which could prevent a more vicious cycle from taking root.
+Oil prices have come off their highs, though they rose about 4% Monday.
+A key report released last week also indicated expectations are easing for inflation among households.
+That could prevent a more vicious cycle from taking root and ease the pressure on the Federal Reserve.

+Economists at Goldman Sachs are among those forecasting a 0.75-point increase, which would match last month’s hike.
+They cited in particular the softening of inflation expectations after Chair Jerome Powell said last month that the Fed pays close attention to them.

-Across the Atlantic Ocean, investors expect the European Central Bank on Thursday to raise interest rates for the first time in 11 years to combat inflation.
+Across the Atlantic Ocean later this week, investors expect the European Central Bank on Thursday to raise interest rates for the first time in 11 years to combat inflation.
 Many investors expect an increase of 0.25 percentage points, “but more is not unthinkable,” economists wrote in a BofA Global Research report.

-IBM is set to report its results after trading closes.
-Johnson & Johnson, American Airlines and Netflix are all scheduled to follow later in the week.
-Nearly 15% of the companies in the S&P 500 are expected to report their results this week.
+IBM is set to report its results after trading closes for the day.
+Johnson & Johnson, American Airlines and Tesla are all scheduled to follow later in the week.

 In markets overseas, Hong Kong’s Hang Seng index surged 2.7% after Chinese media reported that some stalled real estate projects had resumed construction after buyers threatened to stop their mortgage payments.
 The Shanghai Composite index added 1.6%.

-Stocks also rose across much the rest of Asia and Europe, with Germany’s DAX returning 0.9%.
+Stocks also rose across much of the rest of Asia and Europe, with Germany’s DAX returning 0.6%.

+In the bond market, the yield on the 10-year Treasury rose to 3.00% from 2.96% late Friday.
+The two-year yield, which rose to 3.19%, is still above the 10-year yield.
+Some investors see that as an ominous sign that could presage a recession in a year or two.

+Underscoring such worries are how some parts of the economy have already slowed because of the Fed’s rate hikes.

 AP Business Writer Elaine Kurtenbach contributed.